-More information on the new multi-year plan rates resulting from the Commission's December 2020 order is available
+Customer bills will increase effective with usage starting on February 1, 2022.
+More information on the new multi-year plan rates resulting from the Commission's December 2020 order is available here.

 Our energy infrastructure investment plan includes hundreds of projects and maintenance programs to improve the reliability and safety of the energy delivery service we provide customers—powering a smarter, stronger, cleaner energy future.
 That means:

 Our three-year plan is contributing to our region’s economic recovery from the COVID-19 pandemic.
 Here's how: